the more you know

 where do you want to go

 Each elopement is extremely different from the next, unlike traditional weddings.
 Each has its own personality.
 One location that is right for one couple may be horrible for the other.
-My biggest advice when selecting your elopement location is not to select it based on the beautiful photos you see on peoples websites and instagrams.
-Pick your elopement location based on how you want your elopement to feel, what type of experience you wish to have, what you want to see, taste and do.
+As someone who has worked with countless couples to have the ultimate adventure elopement, my biggest advice when selecting your elopement location is not to select it based on the beautiful photos you see on peoples websites and instagrams.

 outline of couple looking at mountains